 \section{Limitations}

-Although our method adds listening capability to text-to-video models and improves dance generation, some properties such as style capture of the prompt and imaging quality are bounded by the capabilities of the models.
-Also, it inherits some problems from text-to-video models.
-Sometimes, fine parts such as fingers and faces fail to be generated properly, especially when our model synthesizes dance videos with fast movements.
-Additionally, our model is easily fooled by the silhouette of the dancers, which means under the same silhouette, they merge or change the positions of body parts, which is also a problem in the base model.
-We include some examples of the failure cases in Fig.~\ref{fig:failure}.
+Although our method adds listening capability to text-to-video models and improves dance generation, some properties such as style capture from the prompt and imaging quality are bounded by the capabilities of the underlying models.
+Additionally, our method inherits some problems from text-to-video models.
+Sometimes, fine details such as fingers and faces fail to be generated properly, especially when our model synthesizes dance videos with fast movements.
+Furthermore, our model is easily misled by the silhouette of the dancers, meaning that under the same silhouette, it may merge or swap the positions of body parts, which is also a problem in the base model.
+We include some examples of failure cases in Fig.~\ref{fig:failure}.